tbeadle/docker-gunicorn/README.md

 INCLUDE_SERVER_CONF | The path to an additional Jinja2 template that will get *included* in the **server** context of the nginx config file.
 (Defaults to no additional config)
 SERVER_NAME | A space-separated list of server names used to match the **Host** header of client requests.
 (Defaults to using no `server_name` statement)
 SSL_BUNDLE | The patch to a .pem formatted SSL cert.
 If specified, then all HTTP requests will be redirected to HTTPS.
 (Defaults to not using SSL.
 Please HTTPS all the things!)
+STATIC_EXPIRES | Indicates for how long static files show be allowed to be cached.
+See http://nginx.org/en/docs/syntax.html for the expected format.
+(Defaults to `7d`)
 STATIC_URL | The URL path to where static files are to be stored.
 These will be served by nginx and not proxied to gunicorn.
 (Defaults to `/static/`)
 STATIC_ROOT | The file system path where static files will be stored.
 (Defaults to `/static/`) USE_HSTS | If set to an empty string, HSTS will not be enabled.
 Otherwise, it will be enabled.
 (Defaults to being enabled and should **not** be disabled in production!)